elizangelaxavier/Microsoft-DP200/instructions/dp-200-08_instructions.md

 At the end of this lad, you will have:

-1. An introduction to security
+1. Explained Security
-1. Key security components
+1. Described key security components
-1. Securing Storage Accounts and Data Lake Storage
+1. Secured Storage Accounts and Data Lake Storage
-1. Securing Data Stores
+1. Secured Data Stores
-1. Securing Streaming Data
+1. Secured Streaming Data

 > **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at _\Labfiles\DP-200-Issues-Doc.docx_.
 Document the Lab number, note the technology, Describe the issue, and what was the resolution.
 Save this document as you will refer back to it in a later module.